MerginMaps/docs/src/components/qgis/settingup_background_map.md

 ### Online services

-[QGIS comes by default with the OpenStreetMap online services for XYZ tiles](https://docs.qgis.org/3.10/en/docs/user_manual/managing_data_source/opening_data.html?highlight=xyz#using-xyz-tile-services).
+QGIS comes by default with the <QGISHelp ver="3.10" link="user_manual/managing_data_source/opening_data.html?highlight=xyz#using-xyz-tile-services" text="OpenStreetMap online services for XYZ tiles" />.
 When adding cartographic basemap, ensure you set the tile size correctly, so that the texts and labels are readable on mobile devices with high resolution display.

 You can also add [other sources](https://gis.stackexchange.com/questions/20191/adding-basemaps-from-google-or-bing-in-qgis/217670#217670) of XYZ tiles to your QGIS.